Welcome to our website which we hope you will find both useful and informative.

 At present, the order of priority for vaccination is:

-- All those aged 65 years and over - not starting yet
+- All those aged 65 years and over - in progress, we will contact you shortly.

-- All those aged 16 to 65 years of age in an at risk group - not starting yet
+- All those aged 16 to 65 years of age in an "at risk" group - in progress, we will contact you shortly.

 - All those aged 60 years and over - not starting yet